craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/engine/engine-configuration-overrides.rst

 The following allows you to configure the following:

 * ``crafter.engine.site.default.rootFolder.path`` allows you to set the content root folder
-* ``crafter.engine.elasticsearch.timeout.connect``, ``crafter.engine.elasticsearch.timeout.socket`` and ``crafter.engine.elasticsearch.threads`` allows you to configure the Elasticsearch client connection timeout, socket timeout and number of threads
+* ``crafter.engine.search.timeout.connect``, ``crafter.engine.search.timeout.socket`` and ``crafter.engine.search.threads`` allows you to configure the search client connection timeout, socket timeout and number of threads

 .. code-block:: properties
    :linenos: